 Table 2.0-2 shows household projections for study area communities and counties.
 As indicated below, the study area is expected to see increases in the number of households, primarily in the city of Fond du Lac.
 The villages of Mt.
-Calvary and St. Cloud and the towns of Marshfield, Greenbush, and Forest are projected o have a decrease in the number of households by 2040.
+Calvary and St. Cloud and the towns of Greenbush and Forest are projected to have a decrease in the number of households from 2010 to 2040.